Engaging project descriptions are crucial to catching people’s attention and boosting participation.

-If you want more context upfront, embed a video in the project description or a flipbook showing the document that you’re consulting on.
+If you want more context upfront, embed a video or any interactive content in the project description or even a flipbook showing the document that you’re consulting on.

-If you need to provide an email address for people, or reference legislation, the very bottom of the description is a good pace for this.
+If you need to provide an email address for people, or reference legislation, the very bottom of the description is a good place for this.

 Key ingredients for engaging project descriptions:

 Active voice sentence construction and plain English and with no redundant words